blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 85. Shrink: An object or creature shrinks to a tenth of its normal size for one hour, unless you dismiss the spell early.
 86. Enlarge: An object or creature grows to ten times its normal size for one hour, unless you dismiss the spell early.
 87. Light: You touch an object or creatue, and it produces 30ft of light for the next hour, blinding if placed directly on eyes.
-88. Fireball: A ball of flame grows in your palm, and you toss it up to 24 paces and it erupts into a 30ft radius explosion that deals 6d4 damage to those inside.
+88. Fireball: A ball of flame grows in your palm, and you toss it up to 24 paces and it erupts into a 30ft radius explosion that forces those inside to succeed a DEX check to halve 4d6 damage.
 89. Fireproof: For the next minute, fire does not harm you nor any items you are holding or wearing.
 90. Thunder step: You slam down your feet(taking no fall damage if you accomplish this by falling) and cause a resounding shockwave that deals 1d6 damage to all creatures within a 30ft radius.
 91. Zone: You declare a 100ft diameter sphere in sight as one of the following zones until you cast this spell again: silence, anti-magic, hyper-magic, corruption, darkness, gravity-free, frictionless, timeless, annihilation.